-Schenectady ANGB, also known as Stratton ANGB, consists of approximately 132 acres of leased land in two non-contiguous areas adjacent to the Schenectady County Airport in Scotia, NY (Figure 1-1).
+Schenectady ANGB, also known as Stratton ANGB, consists of approximately 132 acres of leased land in two non-contiguous areas adjacent to the Schenectady County Airport in Scotia, NY that is leased exclusively by the federal government for military purposes from Schenectady County and licensed to the State of New York for use by the NYANG (Figure 1-1).
 The base is bound by the airfield to the northwest, west, and southwest, a railroad and road to the southeast, and a residential area to the northeast.
 The main installation area consists of 119.2 acres adjacent to the airfield and contains most of the 109 AW's control and support function.
 A former small arms training range with munitions storage is located on a separate 12.8-acre parcel southwest of the main installation area.